 It was time to head back to Boise.
 Fortunately, the drive on Highway 55 is scenic and feels like part of the vacation.
 There are so many more snowshoe routes and hot springs to explore in the McCall area, I know we will be back.

 Additional Info For Snowshoeing & Hot Springing in Idaho

 Snowshoe: Big Creek Summit Trail, Ponderosa State Park, Bear Basin Nordic Center, McCall Activity Barn

 Hot Springs: Trail Creek Hot Springs, Zim’s Hot Springs

 Where to Eat: Salmon River Brewery

-What’s your favorite place in McCall?
+What’s your favorite activity or snowshoeing trail in McCall, Idaho?
 Let us know in the comments below!

 This article was originally published on Feb 13, 2019, and was most recently updated on March 25, 2021.